HOW TO CREATE POSITIVE PEOPLE IN YOUR WORKPLACE

 Positive, humorous people make life worth living and work worth doing well.
-If your clients and colleagues are not already positively funny, here are some ways to encourage them without becoming a clown yourself:
+If your clients and colleagues are not already positively funny, here are some ways to encourage office positivity without becoming a clown yourself:

 1. Ask your co-workers to tell you something funny, or to share a success that happened for them that week.

 We have become so programmed to share only bad news, that this request may draw blank looks the first dozen times you make it!
 Keep at it.
 Eventually, wonderful things will happen: someone will call you to share a joke, or fax you a cartoon, or stop by your desk to share a funny anecdote from a staff meeting or to relate a cute thing his or her toddler did that morning.

 Allowing others to share their humor with you is a gift from you to them.
 It is as important to respond to the humor in others as it is to create that humor in the first place.

 Make a big deal over birthdays and special events.
 Hold pot lucks, award ceremonies, ice cream feeds, dress down daysÃ‘any activity that gives staff a chance to interact positively together.

 Find reasons to congratulate people or to make them feel proud of a group accomplishment.
 One state government office I worked with has monthly charity lunches where staff donate food and then pay to eat it.
 By Christmas they have collected hundreds of dollars to give to shelters and charities.
 Another company gives out “Spark Plug Awards” (an actual spark plug encased in a plastic rectangle) to the employees who have most “sparked” their teams to work well together.